jaydeepc/mindwave-python/README.md

 This is the software used by Moonshot Lab at Barkley (http://moonshot.barkleyus.com/) for all of our internal MindWave projects.

-Stefaan Himpe added support for asic eeg power and raw wave signals and improved checksum checking.
+Stefaan Himpe added parser support for asic eeg power and raw wave signals and improved checksum checking.
+He also added some visualization tools to explore the brain waves under several transforms.

 Basic Usage
 -----------